-During the MMI, you’ll be evaluated by many different people at several different stations.
-Having multiple reviews and reviewers provides a more consistent way to evaluate applicants because schools have more data available from the evaluations provided by each person who observes you.
-They rate you based on how you interact with others—your process— and what you say—your content.
-To help you shine in this interview format, here are some of the criteria that adcoms specifically look for during the MMI:
+During the multiple mini interview, or MMI, you’ll be evaluated by many different people at several different stations.
+Having multiple reviews and reviewers provides a more consistent way to evaluate applicants because schools end up with more data from the evaluations provided by each person who observes you.
+They rate you based on how you interact with others (your process) and what you say (your content).

-• How you interact with and relate to others—Process
+Evaluating your process: How you interact with and relate to others

-You are the most powerful person in the room in an interview setting.
-With what you communicate, verbally, you are in control because you choose what to share.
+You have a powerful presence in the interview room.
+You gain control over the situation when you choose what to share verbally with those around you.
 I recommend beginning and ending every interaction with gratitude – to set the tone.
-Focusing your energy on such positivity will help ensure that your interaction will go well.
+Focusing your energy on such positivity will help ensure that your interaction goes well.

 Choosing your words carefully and being thoughtful about what you say and thorough as you think out loud through problems to find solutions, are critical to receiving high ratings.
 If you say “like” every other word, start editing it out of your speech now; the sooner you begin to consciously decide how you want to present yourself and be perceived through what you say, the better.